 FIL Life employs a robust process for identifying and managing its key risks.
 Risks are managed and monitored to a risk appetite defined in the risk appetite statement and approved by the Board on an annual basis.
-As at 30th June, 2016 the key risks were:
+As at 30th June, 2017 the key risks were:

-Insurance/Underwriting Risk Insurance Risk is the risk to the Company posed by total potential exposure to insurance contract commitments.
+Incurance/Underwriting Diels Insurance Dick is the rick to the Company paged by total actantial Insurance/Underwriting Risk Insurance Risk is the risk to the Company posed by total potential exposure to insurance contract commitments.
 Potential for deviations stem from the frequency of losses, severity of losses and the correlation of losses between contracts.
 Market Risk Market risk is the risk of adverse financial impact due to changes in fair values of financial instruments from fluctuations in foreign currency exchange rates, interest rates, property prices and equity prices.
 Counterparty Credit Risk Counterparty Risk, a subset of credit risk, is the risk of loss in the value of the Company's assets due to counterparties failing to meet all or part of their obligations.
 Liquidity Risk The risk that FIL Life, although solvent, either does not have available sufficient financial resources to enable it to meet its obligations as they fall due, or can secure them only at excessive cost.
 Operational Risk The risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events.
 Capital and Funding Risk The risk of FIL Life not having sufficient regulatory capital to meet relevant minimum regulatory requirements, with a reasonable margin of safety.
 Concentration Risk Concentration risk can be defined as the overall spread of a company's assets and outstanding accounts over the number or variety of debtors.
-Conduct Risk The risk that actions (or failures to act) by Fidelity and its employees have a detrimental impact on customer outcomes, or undermine the integrity of (and public confidence in) financial markets or the financial services industry.
-Strategic Risk The risk that the Company may not meet its strategic business objectives which could affect its long-term positioning and performance.
+Conduct Risk The risk that actions (or failures to act) by FIL Life and its employees have a detrimental impact on customer outcomes, or undermine the integrity of (and public confidence in) financial markets or the financial services industry.
+Strategic Risk The risk that the Company may not meet its strategic business Sualegic Risk objectives which could affect its long-term positioning and performance.